 9. Apply for Necessary Licenses and Permits

-Let your attorney guide you through the process of obtaining the required licenses and permits.
-Choosing the right ones and making sure they are done properly is of the essence.
-While the forms required are not complex, let a professional assist you.
-This is especially true once you begin fundraising of any kind, as charitable solicitation registration is the law, and the requirements vary from state to state.
+Each state has different licenses and permits for nonprofits.
+Choosing the right ones and ensuring they are done properly is of the essence.
+While the forms required are not complex, it is helpful to let a professional assist you.
+This is especially true once you begin fundraising, as charitable solicitation registration is the law, and the requirements vary from state to state.
 Starting a nonprofit 501c3 with the official documents done correctly is worth a little extra time and supervision.

 You’ve done it!
 You have officially established a 501c3 nonprofit organization.
-Now to accomplish your mission you’ll need funds.
+Now to accomplish your mission, you’ll need funds.
 The best place to start is with your inner circle and current stakeholders.
-Ask your Board Members and others to make a monthly contribution – however small.
-Establishing a monthly giving program now will create a baseline of funding to cover basic costs.
-Read our next article on How To Start a Successful Nonprofit: Next Steps.
+Ask your Board Members and others to make a monthly contribution.
+Establishing a monthly giving program will create a baseline of funding to cover basic costs.

 Check out our free fundraising software platform to get started on the road to successful fundraising.

 Donors Are Key to Starting a Successful Nonprofit

 Fundraising for your new nonprofit will likely be important from the start.
 Starting a successful nonprofit is accomplished with a continual influx of new donors and volunteers.
 Here are some fundraising strategies to get started.